-A bachelor degree with a 2:1 (hons) or above in geosciences (e.g. geology or geophysics) or a numerate discipline, such as physics or mathematics, although relevant and extensive industry experience can also be taken into account.
+A bachelor degree with a 2:1 (hons) in geosciences (e.g. geology or geophysics) or in a relevant numerate subject, such as physics, mathematics, or some engineering or computing disciplines.
+Relevant and extensive industry experience can also be taken into account.

 Months of entry